 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 The map below illustrates where this project will construct sewer improvements.
 The primary construction method for each pipe segment is noted.

-This project will abandon sewer pipes and manholes under the Balch Gulch Bridge and divert sewer and stormwater flows away from the bridge to the existing system at the intersection with NW 30th Avenue.
+Abandon sewer pipes and maintenance access holes under the Balch Gulch Bridge and divert sewer and stormwater flows away from the bridge to the existing system at the intersection with NW 30th Avenue.
 The project will upsize the sewer line north on NW 31st Avenue and east on NW Vaughn Street to NW 30th to accommodate the flows from this diversion.
 This improvement will avoid compromising the integrity of retaining walls, a water line, the bridge abutment, and bridge pier supports, and improve future access to the system for maintenance.

 This project will extend the public sewer in NW Aspen Avenue north of NW Savier Street to provide properties a new connection to the public sewer.
 Staff will reach out directly to property owners in the southern section of NW Aspen Avenue just north of NW Savier Street to obtain information that will help engineers determine sewer service connection locations for those properties.

-The northern segment on NW Aspen Avenue just below NW Belgrave Avenue has been removed from the NW Thurman project.
-To keep it in the project would likely cause schedule delays due to the new private development and its land use review process.
-Therefore, Environmental Services will address the northern segment extension in a different design process and coordinate with the private developer, the Bureau of Development Services, and adjacent property owners as needed.
+The northern segment on NW Aspen Avenue just south of NW Belgrave Avenue was removed from the NW Thurman project to be designed separately.
+That design process continues.
+Environmental Services continues to coordinate with the Bureau of Development Services and adjacent property owners as needed.
 Whether or not that extension can be constructed during the Thurman sewer reconstruction project is unknown at this time, but the project team is hopeful.

 If you would like more information about the project or have questions and concerns you’d like to discuss, please call or email: